LifeTruther/EatSafeChicago/README.md

 ## File Organization
-Credit to Rob W at <http://stackoverflow.com/users/938089/rob-w> for the idea of using two javascript pages to look at data on the current web page, and change the nature of the popup based on that data.
+Credit to Rob W at <http://stackoverflow.com/users/938089/rob-w> for the idea of using two javascript pages to look at data on the current web page and change the nature of the popup based on that data.
 So while the main js file is the popup js, the heavy lifting of looking at the current tab and querying the data portal is done in the getPageSource js.
 I got a pretty nice result with this organization, so I didn't mess around with it too much.
 In the future however, I may experiment in an attempt to optimize result time.